Vinayakrevankar/dataviz-project-proposal-1/README.md

 How should I handle shared prizes (1/2, 1/3, 1/4 shares) — count as one laureate each, or weight by share?

----

-Milestones

-Week 1: Basic bar chart of laureates by category (current prototype)

-Week 2: Add filters for decade and gender

-Week 3: Add map of laureate birth countries and organizational affiliations

-Week 4: Finalize dashboard with interactivity and polish.